dsantoshkumarit/My-Coding-Journey/README.md

 ## About

 As a passionate learner, I believe in the power of knowledge sharing.
-This repository serves as a personal knowledge base, where I store snippets of code, write-ups on concepts, and resources that have helped me in my learning journey.
+This repository serves as a personal knowledge base, where I store snippets of code and resources that have helped me in my learning journey.

 ## What's Inside?

 In this repository, you'll find:

-- **Code Snippets**: These are pieces of code that I've written while learning various programming languages and technologies.
+- **Code-Snippets**: These are pieces of code that I've written while learning various programming languages and technologies.
-- **Concept Write-ups**: Here, I delve into the theoretical aspects of computer science and software development.
-These write-ups are my attempt to understand and simplify complex concepts.
 - **Resources**: This section includes links to tutorials, articles, videos, and other resources that have been instrumental in my learning process.

 ## Contributing